 And even if your teen has a job and makes a disposable income of his own, find out how he's spending the money.
 Also ask questions about what type of work environment he's in and with whom he's working.

-Keep in contact with the people who are around your teen: "Occasionally check up on where your child is," suggests Dr. Cunningham.
+Keep in contact with the people who are around your teen: "Occasionally check up on where your child is," suggests Cunningham.
 "If she says she's going to a neighbor's, call up the neighbor just to make sure."
-Introduce yourself to your child's adult supervisors like camp counselors, coaches, and employers -- they might be able to clue you in on any changes they might see in your teen's behavior.
+Introduce yourself to your child's adult supervisors like camp counselors, coaches, and employers—they might be able to clue you in on any changes they might see in your teen's behavior.

-But how can you tell if your teen is in trouble?
-Dr. Cunningham lists behavioral shifts as a warning sign that there might be something wrong: "If there is a dramatic change in your child's behavior, going from one extreme to the other ... it's the number one indicator that there might be drug abuse.
+Are there ways to tell if you should be concerned about your teen?
+Cunningham lists behavioral shifts as warning signs that there might be something wrong: "If there is a dramatic change in your child's behavior, going from one extreme to the other ... it's the number one indicator that there might be drug abuse.
 For example, a child who really used to care about her appearance no longer cares about her appearance anymore."
-Other signs Dr. Cunningham points out are changes in peer groups and physical indicators such as smelling of smoke or having red eyes.
+Other signs Cunningham points out are changes in peer groups and physical indicators such as smelling of smoke or having red eyes.

-But the best way to find out what's going on with your kids is to spend time talking to them.
-Let them know that if they ever have any questions or concerns, they can turn to you.
-Dr. Cunningham stresses the importance of an open dialogue between you and your teen: "Communication needs to start early in a kid's life.
+Cunningham stresses the importance of an open dialogue between you and your teen: "Communication needs to start early in a kid's life.
 I like to recommend to parents that they talk to their kids in general ... get to know your child, learn his likes and dislikes.
 This sets the stage for when you have real concerns about your child."

-"By nature children want things their own way, but as parents we have to keep in mind that they are children and need our guidance," says Dr. Cunningham.
+"By nature, children want things their own way, but as parents we have to keep in mind that they are children and need our guidance," says Cunningham.
 "One thing I've learned with kids is that if you're doing it out of love, it's okay with them."